 This handbook is designed to serve as an informational guide to assist in the orientation of all new students and to clarify policies and procedures governing your actions and practices while being a student in Radiologic Technology.
-This handbook should be used as a supplement to the Santa Rosa Junior College catalog and the clinical competency handbook.
+This handbook should be used as a supplement to the Santa Rosa Junior College catalog and the Clinical Competency Handbook.
 We expect that the Radiologic Technology students will be familiar with the following information and policies.
-Take time to read this handbook, ask for clarifications, and sign its agreement pages in the presence of the program director.
+Take time to read this handbook, ask for clarifications, and sign its agreement pages.